© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Settlement site at Manor Farm is a scheduled monument protected by Historic England under reference 1006809.
 View the official record →

-Settlement site at Manor Farm is a prehistoric and Romano-British settlement located in Cambridgeshire.
+Settlement site at Manor Farm is an ancient monument in Cambridgeshire comprising evidence of Iron Age and Romano-British occupation.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006809.

 Settlement site at Manor Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006809.